internetofwater/Western-Water-Datahub/README.md

 - To run the server run: `make dev`
 - To run tests run: `make test`

-### Production
+### Containerized Deployment

-The following command will spin up all infrastructure for production and build both the server and UI as docker images
+The following command will spin up all infrastructure for a containerized deployment and build both the server and UI as docker images

 ```bash
 docker compose --profile production up
 ```

+(Note: in production we deploy the pygeoapi server as a container on cloud run as defined by the [cloudbuild.yml](./cloudbuild.yml) file)

 ## Contributing